Janův Důl

 Janův Důl (Johannesthal) is a municipality and village in Liberec District in the Liberec Region of the Czech Republic.
 It has about 200 inhabitants.

 Etymology

 The name means "Jan's/Johannes' valley" in Czech and German respectively.
+The village was named that way in 1704, after its owner Count Jan Václav of Gallas.

 Geography

 Janův Důl is located about 9 km southwest of Liberec.
 In lies in the Ralsko Uplands.
 The highest point is at 520 m above sea level.
 The upper course of the Ploučnice River flows through the municipality.

 History

 Janův Důl was founded in 1569.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 There are no protected cultural monuments in the municipality.
-A landmark is the Chapel of Saint John of Nepomuk, built in 1796.
+The main cultural landmark is the Chapel of Saint John of Nepomuk, built in 1796.